Edit

 Create a connection for your on-premises data source

-1. Navigate to the admin portal and select the settings button (an icon that looks like a gear) at the top right of the page.
-Then choose Manage connections and gateways from the dropdown menu that appears.
+1. Go to the admin portal and select the settings button (the gear icon) at the top right of the page.
+Then choose Manage connections and gateways from the dropdown menu.

 Screenshot showing the Settings menu with Manage connections and gateways highlighted.

-2. On the New connection dialog that appears, select On-premises and then provide your gateway cluster, along with the associated resource type and relevant information.
+2. In the New connection dialog, select On-premises and then provide your gateway cluster, resource type, and other relevant information.

 Screenshot showing the New connection dialog with On-premises selected.